JonasSz/Weather-App/README.md

 # Weather App

-This is my first weather app
+This is just a little weather app.